5 Core Facilitative Leadership Skills to Improve Team Collaboration

 Image by Paul Voulgaris © Hailey Group 2022

-Visual Thinking Strategies might sound like it has something to do with drawing or visual design, but it’s actually a discussion method born from the art world that can help teams have deeper, more meaningful conversation and collaboration
+Visual Thinking Strategies might sound like it has something to do with drawing or visual design, but it’s actually a discussion method born from the art world that can help teams have deeper, more meaningful conversations and collaboration

 We talked with Dabney Hailey, founder and principal of Hailey Group, about the Visual Thinking Strategies (or VTS) method, why it works, how to bring elements of it into your daily practice, and why leaders should shift to the facilitative leadership style this method teaches.
-Here are six takeaways from our conversation.
+Here are five takeaways from our conversation.
 Listen to the episode on IDEO U’s Creative Confidence Podcast to experience a short demo of the VTS method and hear more from Dabney.

 Listen on Spotify or Apple Podcasts